mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 ### Device Authorization Failure

-Due to the authorization lifecycle of the Zimi Cloud Controller, when too many authorization requests are sent in a short period of time the device may be unable to be connected to.
-If you are encountering authorization issues, remove the integration, wait a short period, then try again.
+Due to the authorization lifecycle of the Zimi Cloud Controller, the device implements rate limiting on authorization requests.
+If you exceed these limits
++(typically more than 3-5 requests within a few minutes), the device will temporarily reject new connection attempts.
+If you encounter this issue, you'll
++need to wait for the rate limit to reset.

 To do this: